United States recognition of Jerusalem as capital of Israel: Relocation of the embassy to Jerusalem

 In February 2018, the U.S. government made it known that it would open its embassy in the building of the U.S. consulate's compound in Jerusalem's southern neighborhood of Arnona in May that year, thereby bringing president Donald Trump's plan to do so forward by about a year.
 The move was scheduled to coincide with the 70th anniversary of the establishment of the State of Israel.

 The U.S. delegation attending the embassy dedication ceremony on 14 May 2018 included the Trump administration's officials Steven Mnuchin, Ivanka Trump, and Jared Kushner as well as Robert Jeffress and John Hagee.

 Congressmen from both parties praised the move; Democratic Senate Minority Leader Chuck Schumer said the move was "long overdue".
 Republican Senators Lindsey Graham and Ted Cruz traveled to Jerusalem to attend the U.S. Embassy opening.
 The relocation happened during an escalation of the Gaza border protests and caused international condemnation.

 Between 1844 and 2019, the United States also maintained a separate consulate general that was later accredited to Palestinian residents in Jerusalem, the West Bank, and Gaza Strip.
 In mid-October 2018, the United States Secretary of State Mike Pompeo announced that the consulate general would be merged into the new US Embassy in Jerusalem.
 On March 4, 2019, the consulate general was formally merged into the embassy; ending the US practice of assigning separate diplomatic missions to Israel and the Palestinians.
 The Consulate-General's former Agron Street site will be revamped as the Embassy's Palestinian Affairs Unit, which will assume many of its former responsibilities but will now report to the US Embassy.
 Hitherto, the former consulate-general had reported directly to the United States Department of State.

+In February 2026, the United States announced that it would begin offering passport and other consular services at a location in an Israeli settlement in the West Bank for the first time.
+According to Reuters, the move represented a departure from previous practice, under which such services were not provided within settlements.
+The announcement came amid longstanding international debate over the legal status of Israeli settlements, which most countries and international bodies consider illegal under international law, a position Israel disputes.
+The U.S. State Department said the decision was intended to improve services for American citizens residing in the area.